strongestgreekgodvsweakestturkiyefemboy/lethe/README.md

 interoperability through a Peer API, allowing users to manage their data across independent nodes they control.

-## Note
+## Notes

-I've kinda lost interest in the project so I won't be adding things to it.
+Kinda lost interest in the project, but do open issues.
+I might fix them.
+Licence wise I don't care.
+Claim its yours, make money off it. idgaf

 Kemono, Patreon and Discord importers work well.
 There a tag system too, but it's not actually wired up to anything useful (search, filters etc.)

 First user created on website will be admin account.

 I have tested Ansible deployment only on Arch servers and only the "site.yml" playbook.
 Large chance that minimal.yml won't work out of the box.
+Ansible playbook doesn't currently make services auto start on reboot etc. too, so that would need to be fixed.

 Required roles for minimal setup:
   * common